-Part 6: Testing your Code.
 In this part of the lab you will work with your partner.
-First, check to make sure you both have code which correctly completes Part 5.
+First, check to make sure you both have code that correctly completes Part 5.

-Question 5.
+Question 7.
 Did you both come up with the same solution?
 If the solution was different, explain why both are correct.

 With your partner you are to write a program called username_conversions.py, which has the ability to do several different conversions.
 In this file you will create two functions which do conversions and a main() function.
 Both conversion functions should have comments as in the previous section (following the model on page 118).
+You will write one and your partner will write the other, then you'll check each others' work.
+If there are 3 people in the group, the third can choose which of the two functions to write.